Travel guide

 Photo: Vitalii Dobrianskyi

-Activating your eSIM for Croatia is a straightforward process, but there are some steps and tips that will make your experience much smoother.
-The first thing is to install the eSIM profile before leaving home, while you still have access to reliable Wi-Fi.
-You don't need to activate it immediately after installing it; the profile will be saved on your device ready to use when you arrive in Croatia.
+Activating your eSIM for Croatia is a simple process, but there are a few steps and tips that will make your experience much smoother.
+The first is to install the eSIM profile before leaving home, while you still have access to reliable Wi-Fi.
+You don't need to activate it immediately after installation; the profile will be saved on your device ready for use when you arrive in Croatia.

 The installation process varies slightly depending on your device, but generally involves scanning a QR code you receive by email after purchase.
 On iPhone, go to Settings > Cellular > Add Data Plan and scan the code.
 On Android, the path is Settings > Connections > SIM card manager > Add mobile plan.
 The process takes less than two minutes and does not require special technical knowledge.

 Once installed, set your eSIM as your primary data line, but keep your physical SIM active for calls and SMS.
-This allows you to continue receiving bank verification messages or important calls on your usual number, while all data is channeled through the Croatian eSIM.
-In your phone's settings, specifically select which line to use for mobile data, calls, and messages.
+This allows you to continue receiving bank verification messages or important calls on your usual number, while all data is routed through the Croatian eSIM.
+In your phone settings, specifically select which line to use for mobile data, calls, and messages.

-The activation time is important.
+The activation moment is important.
 Most eSIMs automatically activate when your phone first connects to a network in Croatia.
 Some plans require manual activation, which you can do from the provider's app or via a simple SMS.
-Read the specific instructions for your plan before traveling.
+Read your plan's specific instructions before traveling.
 A useful tip: activate airplane mode during the flight and deactivate it upon landing in Croatia.
 This forces your phone to search for available networks and connect to the local network.

-Here are some specific tips for Croatia: First, download offline maps from Google Maps for Dubrovnik, Split, and the islands you will visit.
-This drastically reduces data consumption and saves you in areas with weak signals.
-Second, on inter-island catamarans, take advantage of moments of good signal (near ports) to send messages or update information, and accept that in open sea the connection will be intermittent.
+Here are some specific tips for Croatia: First, download offline Google Maps for Dubrovnik, Split, and the islands you'll visit.
+This drastically reduces data consumption and saves you in areas with weak signal.
+Second, on inter-island catamarans, take advantage of moments of good signal (near ports) to send messages or update information, and accept that on the open sea, the connection will be intermittent.

 Third, within the walls of Dubrovnik, coverage is excellent, so feel free to use your connection normally for photos, social media, or video calls.
-The telecommunications infrastructure in the old town is surprisingly good due to the high tourist traffic.
-Fourth, if you visit national parks like Plitvice or Krka, download trail maps and any information you need in advance, as coverage on the trails can be limited.
+The telecommunications infrastructure in the old town is surprisingly good due to high tourist traffic.
+Fourth, if you visit national parks like Plitvice or Krka, download trail maps and any information you need beforehand, as coverage on trails can be limited.

-One last practical tip: configure your social media apps so they don't automatically upload high-quality content.
+One last practical tip: configure your social media apps not to upload high-quality content automatically.
 Instagram, for example, has an option to "Use Less Data" which significantly reduces consumption without greatly affecting visual quality.
 WhatsApp also allows you to configure automatic downloading of photos and videos only when you are on Wi-Fi.

 Frequently asked questions